 Kansas Information Circuit Network (KICNET).
 The KLC, a statewide catalog of library holdings, is used to locate materials that are available in Kansas.
-The OCLC system is used to locate materials nationwide for member libraries.
+The OCLC system is used to locate materials for member libraries that are not available in Kansas.
+Out-of-state libraries that loan materials may charge a fee to the requesting library.
 SCKLS maintains a Professional Collection, Children's Preview Collection and Book Discussion Collection for use by member libraries.
 The Professional Collection and Book Discussion Collections are available onsite and through interlibrary loan.